Mahnomen County, Minnesota

 Mahnomen County (/məˈnoʊmən/ mə-NOH-mən) is a county in the U.S. state of Minnesota.
 As of the 2020 census, the population was 5,411.
 Its county seat is Mahnomen.

 The county is part of the White Earth Indian Reservation.
 It is the only county in Minnesota entirely within an Indian reservation.
 Mahnomen, East Polk, and Becker counties constitute one of northwestern Minnesota's biggest cattle-raising areas.

 History

 The county was created from the east half of Norman County on December 27, 1906, with Mahnomen, a former railway station town, as the county seat.
 The county was named for the town, the name of which is one spelling of the Ojibwe word for "wild rice".

+From 1857 to 1858, similarly named Manomin County existed in Minnesota, which merged into Anoka County.